RU-Automated-Reasoning-Group/VEL/Readme.md

 # Reproducibility Instructions

 Note: the line start with a "\$" sign means a command for linux terminal
-      but the "$" sign itself is not part of the command
+      but the "\$" sign itself is not part of the command

-1. After downloading the zipped tool file, unzip this file to obtain a folder called VEL_complete, use the following command to go into this folder
-    $ cd VEL_complete

-2. Run the following commands to install all needed dependencies for VEL
-    $ bash setup.sh

-3.
+1.
   - First, we introduce the structure of the implementation.
 The Code for each benchmark are in a separated folder.
 In a folder, a filed called output.model contains a trained controller.
 The verify.sh script is used to measure the verification